 We’ve finally come to the most important question of all.
 When, and why, do I need to change my letterbox lock?

 Good question there.
-Here are the four most common reasons cited by our customers:
+Here are the five most common reasons cited by our customers:

 1) Moving into a new unit